 Here are four mindfulness practices that help me combat negative self-talk.
 I hope they help you too.

 1. Accept that negative thoughts will happen.

 It might even feel like our negative thoughts are too evil to acknowledge, so we suppress them by trying to focus on the positive.
-Another factor is simply that negative thoughts make us feel bad.

 3. Choose a time to focus on positive self-talk.